aslanyanhaik/Quick-Chat/README.md

 To get started and run the app, you need to follow these simple steps:

 1. Open the QuickChat workspace in Xcode.
-2. Change Bundle Identifier to match your domain.
+2. Change the Bundle Identifier to match your domain.
 3. Go to [Firebase](https://firebase.google.com) and create new project.
-4. Select "Add Firebase to your iOS app" option, type bundle Identifier & click continue.
+4. Select "Add Firebase to your iOS app" option, type the bundle Identifier & click continue.
-5. Download "GoogleService-Info.plist" file and add to project.
+5. Download "GoogleService-Info.plist" file and add to the project.
 Make sure file name is "GoogleService-Info.plist".
 6. Go to [Firebase Console](https://console.firebase.google.com), select your project, choose "Authentication" from left menu, select "SIGN-IN METHOD" and enable "Email/Password" option.
+7. Open the terminal, navigate to project folder and run "pod update".
-6. You're all set!
+8. You're all set!
 Run Quick Chat on your iPhone or the iOS Simulator.

 ## Compatibility